 - obtain (via the applicant) an enhanced DBS check (including children's barred list information, for those who will be engaging in regulated activity with children).
-OxSFC requires the holder of the DBS to bring the certificate in as soon as it arrives so that it can be verified. - obtain a separate children's barred list check if an individual will start work in regulated activity with children before the DBS certificate is available - Complete an online search to help identify any incidents or issues that have happened, and are publicly available online, which the school or college might want to explore. - verify the candidate's mental and physical fitness to carry out their work responsibilities by completing a Health Declaration - verify the person's right to work in the UK, including EU nationals.
-If there is uncertainty about whether an individual needs permission to work in the UK, then we should follow advice on the GOV.UK website - if the person has lived or worked outside the UK, we will make any further checks we consider appropriate; and, - verify professional qualifications, as appropriate.
+OSFC requires the holder of the DBS to bring the certificate in as soon as it arrives so that it can be verified. - obtain a separate children's barred list check if an individual will start work in regulated activity with children before the DBS certificate is available - Complete an online search to help identify any incidents or issues that have happened, and are publicly available online, which the school or college might want to explore. - verify the candidate's mental and physical fitness to carry out their work responsibilities by completing a Health Declaration - verify the person's right to work in the UK, including EU nationals.
+If there is uncertainty about whether an individual needs permission to work in the UK, then we should follow advice on the GOV.UK website - if the person has lived or worked outside the UK within the last 10 years we will obtain criminal background checks covering countries that they have lived in ten years prior to their start date with the college; and, - verify professional qualifications, as appropriate.
 The Teaching Regulation Agency's (TRA) Employer Access Service should be used to verify any award of qualified teacher status (QTS), and the completion of teacher induction or probation.